Dunvillel-Com/DL-DSMA/README.md

 If you have no velocity input or your V is 0, it will not break the rest of the system.

 D and V are the two most influential constants to tune.

+When should I use it?
+-If you have very limited resources
+-If you have to worry about speed
+-If you can't be bothered to implement a full PID
+When should you NOT use it?
+-If oscillation is very slow - it won't pick it up
+-If you can afford a PID - it will handle it better
+-If you need very simple control and still can't afford a DSMA - it still takes up resources!

 Note: this will not outperform a PID, it is meant to be a close replacement for when you cannot afford a full PID system.